 Are you struggling to see any return on investment on the amount of time and effort you put into social media for your business?
 If the answer to this question is yes, then you may need to ask yourself a very important question.
 Do you have a clear and achievable social media marketing strategy for your business?
 Not many businesses draft a social media strategy before setting up and operating social media platforms such as Facebook and Instagram to promote their businesses.
 This article sets out a few important steps that any business can use to get a social media marketing strategy up and running.

-Step One: Set SMART Objectives
+- Set SMART Objectives

 The trick to an effective social media marketing strategy is being specific with your strategy.
 We recommend setting SMART (Specific, Measurable, Attainable, Relevant, Timely) objectives for your social media efforts and continuously monitoring metrics to confirm if objectives are being realised.
 Without SMART objectives you will have no way to measure your success or your social media return on investment (ROI).
 An example of a SMART objective for your business might be “Grow our Facebook Fans by 100 per month” or “Achieve over 25,000 impressions of our posts on Facebook per month”.

 When it comes to tracking your performance, you should make sure you are looking at the right metrics.
 Metrics like retweets and post likes may seem impressive and easy to track but it is hard to justify their real value for your business.
 Instead, focus on targets such as website visits, conversion rates and newsletter subscriptions.
 You will need to track different objectives for different social media campaigns.
 You can use Facebook Ads to increase brand awareness or you can measure engagement on free organic social posts.

 We must emphasis that you should always align your social media objectives with your overall marketing strategy.
 This will help you to keep focused on the overall marketing objectives for your business and how social media plays its part.